 Allowing all parcels to be developed to the maximum FAR or density allowed within a density range is not the intention of this General Plan.
 The intention is to reflect a maximum development envelope or density range under appropriate conditions, and in accordance with applicable more detailed zoning regulations.
-There are many factors that may limit, or affect a development achieving the density or FAR on a specific parcel, resulting from a parcel's physic alphysical limitations, the City's zoning requirements, and how a developer chooses to address the function and design of the development.
-These factors may include, but are not limited to the following:
+There are many factors that may limit, or affect a development achieving the density or FAR on a specific parcel, resulting from a parcel's <a href="https://physical.physical